Space-time accessibility supports participation in after-work leisure activities: Introduction

-In contrast, space–time accessibility is an individual-based approach that enables the examination of intra-group and intra-location heterogeneities, thereby offering a deeper understanding of accessibility inequalities \citep{neutens2010equity, saraiva2022accessibility}.
+In contrast, space–time accessibility is a person-based approach that enables the examination of intra-group and intra-location heterogeneities, thereby offering a deeper understanding of accessibility inequalities across individuals \citep{neutens2010equity, saraiva2022accessibility}.
 It builds on two core concepts: an individual's trajectory in space and time (space-time path), and the set of potential trajectories an individual could take given temporal and spatial constraints (anchors) \citep{kwan1998space}.
 They define the geographical extent of accessible opportunities (space-time prisms).
 Measures of space–time accessibility range from direct depictions of prisms \citep{miller1991modelling} to empirically scalable methods based on travel time budgets \citep{saraiva2022accessibility}.

-Transport accessibility directly shapes travel behavior, with consequences for mobility efficiency—an intermediate factor influencing activity participation.
-A key expression of efficiency is \emph{trip chaining}, where individuals combine multiple activities into a single journey rather than returning home between stops \citep{zhu2022telecommuting}.
-Recent advances in space–time accessibility incorporate this behavior implicitly by accounting for the feasibility of chaining activities between home and work, given an individual's travel time budget, residential and workplace locations, and the built environment \citep{saraiva2022accessibility}.
-This formulation reflects realistic mobility patterns, such as engaging in activities on the way home from work, and thus provides a useful proxy for assessing both mobility efficiency and opportunities for third-place participation.
+Recent advances in space–time accessibility account for the feasibility of chaining activities between home and work, given an individual's travel time budget, residential and workplace locations, and the built environment \citep{saraiva2022accessibility, barboza2024comparative}.
+This formulation reflects realistic mobility patterns, such as engaging in leisure activities on the way home from work, and thus provides a useful proxy for assessing both mobility efficiency and opportunities for third-place participation.